 There are different types of digital twins that can be deployed.
 Though the core idea of a Digital-Twin is enabling real-time operation monitoring and simulation of performance, there are also various other associated use cases based on the type of the DT.

 A Basic Twin is a digital representation of the physical entity through dashboards or two-dimensional (2D) engineering diagrams that are digitally created and connected through IIoT to live stream sensor data (data flows in one direction only).
 This twin can reside in the form of mobile apps, PC apps, or browser-based and used to monitor live-status with alarm notifications.
-It is used to represent and monitor the function and health or condition of the physical entity.
+It is used to represent and monitor the function and health or condition of the physical entity using virtual models.
 The data received can be presented as KPIs, status reports, trends, charts and alerts.

 An Operational Twin is a visual representation of the physical entity through 3D-Computer Aided Design (CAD) engineering models that are developed and connected through IoT to live stream sensor data (with bi-directional data flow).
-This twin enables users to interact and remotely control the operating parameters of physical assets.
+This twin enables users to interact and remotely control the operating parameters of a physical object, equipment or assets.
 Hence these applications are process intensive and demand a high degree of security, which naturally are PC-based apps.

 An Intelligent Twin is powered with Data-Analytics, AI, and ML.
 They are designed to predict and forecast operational and maintenance insights through real-time simulations and present them through dashboards, heat-maps, and other visual means of visual representation of intelligence.